lawrsp/antd-form-redux/README.md

 #### initialize: (form, data)
 data : { fields, ....}
-use fields to set initialValues, you donnot use this action normally
+use fields to set initialValues, you donnot use this action usually

 #### destroy(...forms)
-delete the form data from store you donnot use this action normally
+delete the form data from store you donnot use this action usually

 #### change(form, fields)
 change the form fields values